We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Best overall stretch mark cream

 Mustela’s dermatologist-tested cream is free of parabens, phthalates, and phenoxyethanol.
 It’s no surprise that this product is EWG Verified, since it’s made of 96 percent plant-based ingredients, including avocado oil and peptides, passion fruit polyphenols, and witch hazel extract.

 This velvety cream claims to improve elasticity, prevent stretch marks, and improve the appearance of existing ones, leaving you with silky, supple skin.
-Expecting mamas mostly love this cream, but a few warn that even though it’s listed as “fragrance-free,” it still has a light scent and that it’s mild and pleasant.
+Expecting parents mostly love this cream, but a few warn that even though it’s listed as “fragrance-free,” it still has a light scent and that it’s mild and pleasant.